AnnaSaysHi/shmupCC/README.md

-# Features (as of current version 1.0.4)
+# Features (as of current version 1.0.5)
 -Move your placeholder asset ship and shoot placeholder asset enemies!

 -Explode on touching a bullet!

--Choose from several different test patterns!
+-Play with several wonderful settings in the options menu!

 -Alter Script1_4 to make funny patterns!